SeisSol/SeisSol/Documentation/leonardo.rst

 Running Jobs
 ~~~~~~~~~~~~

-Attached is a job script which does the necessary pinning for us.
+Attached is a (preliminary) job script which does the necessary pinning for us.

 .. code-block:: bash

     #!/usr/bin/env bash
     #SBATCH --account=<PROJECT_NAME>
     #SBATCH --job-name=<JOB_NAME>